 The assessment selected by Wilmington University to satisfy this requirement is the Praxis Performance Assessment for Teachers (PPAT).
-This assessment is administered and scored by ETS.
-The minimum passing score for Delaware licensure is 38.
-Candidates must pass the state-approved performance assessment (PPAT) in order to be eligible for Initial Licensure and Certification as a Delaware teacher.
+The PPAT is administered and scored by ETS.
+Completing this assessment is a student teaching requirement.
 Candidates must check with their program advisors or program chairs to obtain current and accurate information related to the assessments and minimum scores that are required.
-Candidates must pass all exit assessments in order to be eligible for program completion and degree conferral.